Jinger Duggar Allegedly Causes ‘Counting On’ Ratings To Drop

 A post shared by Jinger and Jeremy Vuolo (@jingerjeremyvuolo) on

 Some fans are a little disappointed that there hasn’t been more shown with Joy-Anna Duggar courting Austin Forsyth.
 The two attended Jinger and Jeremy’s wedding as a couple, which means they had to be courting before that.
 While the focus on Jinger Duggar isn’t terrible, it definitely has fans missing some of the other family members.
 With so much going on with the family, it is hard to make sure everyone is included.
-Joy-Anna’s courtship was promised to be featured this season of Counting On and so far, there hasn’t been anything worth talking about seen.
+Joy-Anna’s courtship was promised to be featured this season of Counting On, and so far, there hasn’t been anything worth talking about seen.

 The ratings drop may not solely fall on Jinger Duggar, especially if fans are voicing they are upset over other reasons.
-Counting On is set to focus on the older Duggar children and once Joy-Anna is married off, there isn’t much going on with the kids.
+Counting On is set to focus on the older Duggar children, and once Joy-Anna is married off, there isn’t much going on with the kids.
 Fans are expecting some announcement to be made at the end of the season concerning either Jinger being pregnant or Joy-Anna being engaged.
-The Duggar family likes to do things big and keep fans guessing and this time, it may just backfire and cause the show’s future to be in danger of cancellation.
+The Duggar family likes to do things big and keep fans guessing, and this time, it may just backfire and cause the show’s future to be in danger of cancellation.

 [Featured Image by Duggar Family/Twitter]